gunzenroses/slider-plugin/README.md

 # slider-plugin

 The aim of this project is to get known with:
-- developmental patterns: mvp/c, dependency inversion, observer;
+- development patterns;
-- low coupling and high cohesion attitude in code;
+- low coupling and high cohesion principle;
 - unit-testing and bdd approach;
-- work with webpack.
+- webpack.

 ### Plugin architecture
 Plugin has MVP-architecture with Passive View.